Balancingrock/SecureSockets/README.md

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 1.1.0

+- Switched from BRUtils.Result to Swift.Result
+- Rewrote a few pointer usages to silence Swift 5.2 warnings

 #### 1.0.1

 - Documentation Updates